abstractinfrastructure/k8s-intro-tutorials/core/README.md

 $ kubectl create -f manifests/service-nodeport.yaml
 ```

-2) Describe the newly created service Endpoint.
-Note the service still has an internal cluster `IP`, and now
+2) Describe the newly created Service Endpoint.
+Note the Service still has an internal cluster `IP`, and now
 additionally has a `NodePort`.
 ```
 $ kubectl describe service nodeport
 ```

-3) Use the `minikube service` command to open the newly exposed `nodeport` service in a browser.
+3) Use the `minikube service` command to open the newly exposed `nodeport` Service in a browser.
 ```
 $ minikube service -n dev nodeport
 ```

-4) Lastly, verify that the generated DNS record has been created for the service by using nslookup within
+4) Lastly, verify that the generated DNS record has been created for the Service by using nslookup within
-the `example-pod` pod.
+the `example-pod` Pod.
 ```
 $ kubectl exec pod-example -- nslookup nodeport.dev.svc.cluster.local
 ```
-It should return a valid response with the IP matching what was noted earlier when describing the service.
+It should return a valid response with the IP matching what was noted earlier when describing the Service.

 ---

-**Summary:** The `NodePort` services extend the `ClusterIP` service and additionally expose a port that is either
+**Summary:** The `NodePort` Services extend the `ClusterIP` Service and additionally expose a port that is either
 statically defined, as above (port 32410) or dynamically taken from a range between 30000-32767.
 This port is then
-exposed on every node within the cluster and proxies to the created service.
+exposed on every node within the cluster and proxies to the created Service.

 ---

 ### Exercise: The LoadBalancer Service
-**Objective:** Create a `LoadBalancer` based service, and learn how it extends both `ClusterIP` and `NodePort` to
+**Objective:** Create a `LoadBalancer` based Service, and learn how it extends both `ClusterIP` and `NodePort` to
-make a service available outside the Cluster.
+make a Service available outside the Cluster.

 **Before you Begin**
 To use Service Type `LoadBalancer` it requires integration with an external IP provider.
 In most cases, this is a